 - Cortland and Braeburns are also delicious but can be interesting to find here locally for me!

-How to make this Paleo Caramel Apple Crisp:
+How to make this Paleo Apple Crisp step by step

 - Start by making my Double Coconut Salted Caramel Sauce to have on hand for drizzling over the top.

 - Next mix together the apple crisp topping, and set it aside.

 - Prep all the apples and layer them evenly in a baking dish.

 - Whisk together the orange juice with spices and pour this mixture over the top.